 In 2009, the Bitcoin network went live and the world changed forever.
 The first cryptocurrency started out with a value of $0, and it took years before bitcoins gained value in terms of any national fiat currency.
 But at the time of writing in late September 2021, the value of Bitcoin had risen to over $47,000, after beginning at $0 just twelve years earlier.

-There are a number of factors that drive Bitcoin’s prices — including its soaring highs and lows.
+There are a number of factors that drive Bitcoin’s prices — including its sudden price surges and steep drops.
 Here are 11 factors.

 1. Supply and Demand